S3 method for class 'rma'

 some additional elements/values.

-When x was a location-scale model object and (G)VIFs can be computed for both the location and the scale coefficients, then the object is a list with elements beta and alpha, where each element is an "vif.rma" object as described above.
+When x was a location-scale model object and (G)VIFs can be computed for both the location and the scale coefficients, then the object is a list with elements beta and alpha, where each element is a "vif.rma" object as described above.

 The results are formatted and printed with the print function.
 To format the results as a data frame, one can use the as.data.frame function.
 When sim=TRUE, the distribution of each (G)VIF can be plotted with the plot function.